Gluten-Free Chocolate Beet Muffins

 Two chocolate beet muffins on a white surface.
 More muffins behind on a plate.

-These gluten-free chocolate beet muffins are soft, chocolaty, and very moist from the beetroot.
-For other similar recipes, don’t miss this version of GF chocolate beetroot cake.
+These GF chocolate beet muffins are soft, chocolaty, and very moist from the beetroot.
+For other GF sweet recipes with vegetables, don’t miss this GF chocolate beetroot cake.

 Chocolate beet muffins on a cream colour plate.
 One muffin is piled up on the others.